-Graphics are used to visually communicate concepts and ideas-it is a key component in web marketing and can determine the success of your business.
+Graphics in web marketing are used to visually communicate concepts and ideas-it is a key component of strategy and can determine the success of your business.

 Have you ever watched a cooking show and noticed how much effort the chefs put into the presentation of the dish?

 As they say, a picture is worth a thousand words - a phrase that even in digital marketing could not be truer.

 Yeah, because the 90% of human communication is visual: the brain processes and absorbs images at a faster rate than text.
 Thus, even on the web, the audience's eye is struck by graphic elements and colors even before reading the content.